Solving the Lost YubiKey problem with WebAuthn PRF & Shamir’s Secret Sharing

 -

-Reconstruction: Extension mathematically combines the shares.
-If valid, the polynomial evaluation yields the original Master Key.
+Reconstruction: The extension mathematically combines the shares.
+If the shares are valid, the polynomial evaluation yields the original Master Key.

 -